-- Designed to solve scientific equations. - Was the first high-level language (HLL).
+- Designed to solve scientific equations on high performance computers. - Is under active development. https://fortran-lang.org - Is natively parallel.
+So it can run fast. - Was the first high-level language (HLL).
 Reads like English. - Is independent of the particular processor (i.e., is portable).
-Differs from Assembly Language. - Is an "imperative" language.
+Differs from Assembly Lang. - Is an "imperative" language.
 Do this.
 Then do that. - Is a "procedural" language.
-Breaks tasks into subroutines & fnts. - A compiler reads the standard FORTRAN code (ascii text, written by humans) as input, and produces specialized machine code (binary) as output.
+Breaks tasks into subroutines & functions. - Is an "array-oriented" language.
+Create arrays as you would write on paper. - Is an "object-oriented" language.
+More intuitive than "C" objects. - A compiler reads the standard FORTRAN code (ascii text, written by humans) as input, and produces specialized machine code (binary) as output.
 (Each processor needs a different compiler.) - We then "run" or "execute" the compiled code. - Modern compilers "optimize" the code.
-Make it run fast.
-6
+Make it run faster.